-I should attempt to ease into my posts with something that entails a lenient tone instead of going straight for hard reflection.
+I should attempt to ease into my posts with something that entails a soft tone instead of going straight for hard reflection.
 So, with that being said, here’s my attempt.

 This post will be my personal reflection within myself as a person and the challenges that trailed along with it.